kdssoftware/picturehouse/README.md

 There all the pictures of the event can be viewed, easily be added or downloaded.

-## Limits and functionalities
+## Limitations

+Currently there are no limitations to a room of amount and size, you can also create as much rooms as you want.

+Future limitations:
 - Each room will have a maximum amount of 1000 pictures or 4GiB (whichever comes first)
-- There will be no limit to the amount of rooms created
+- 2 rooms per person
 - A room that is inactive after 1 month will be deleted

-- All pictures can be downloaded from a room in a zip-file
-- A room can be password protected
+Current limitations:
+- 300 rooms can be created a day (due to the free mailing services) (will be replaced by Google login in the near future)

 ## Technical aspects
  - Using MongoDB as Database